Be1Een3ka8/CFE_fdump_tty/README.md

 Linux will always make the GNUmakefile and require GNU compilers, this project uses g++ std=c++17.

-There is no 'make install' target as you can just run ./fdump <options> as this is a small utility.
+There is no 'make install' target as you can just run ./fdump &lt;options&gt; as this is a small utility.
 Formal install options and dist packaging might be added later as things progress.

 #### Compilation: (Unix/BSD version)